Trade Show Information from IGE Group —

 9 Months – Define Your Goals and Plan for the Exhibit

-Start by defining the goals you hope to achieve.
+Start by defining the goals you hope to achieve with your trade show booth.
 Do you want to boost brand awareness?
 Connect with leads?
 Network with colleagues?
 Gain competitive insight?
 Each event should have a unique purpose.
 Also, determine how you will measure this success.
 What will your benchmarks be?

 When you know your reason for attending the conference, you can build a custom exhibit that helps you stay on track with your goals.
 Begin with the basics.
 What size and layout do you want?
 What features are a must?
 Do you want to incorporate virtual reality or innovative product displays?
 Working with an exhibit design firm ensures that you get the best possible trade show booth while addressing your specific needs.